begriffs/lexyacc/notes.md

   after successful build.
 * ch1-04.l - can you somehow use X-macros in rules?
-* ch1-05.y - why must I define yyerror and yylex as extern myself? ch1-05.tab.c:1039:16: warning: implicit declaration of function 'yylex' is invalid in C99 [-Wimplicit-function-declaration] yychar = yylex ();
+* ch1-05.y - why must I define yyerror and yylex as extern myself?
+  My own code doesn't use them directly, so I would hope that the generated C parser would #include whatever was needed...
+	ch1-05.tab.c:1039:16: warning: implicit declaration of function 'yylex' is invalid in C99 [-Wimplicit-function-declaration]
+		  yychar = yylex ();